evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 The battery has a gross capacity of 100kWh and a net capacity of 90kWh, meaning you have a 10kWh buffer for protection.
 (10,0%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 513 to 486 km (319-302 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 17,5kWh/100km for the basic version and 18,5kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 17.5kWh/100km for the basic version and 18.5kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 126kW.
 A full charge from 0 - 100% would take 75 minutes, while a more common scenario of 10-80% would take 41 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 44%, resulting in an actual charge speed, including time loss on 86kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 44%, resulting in an actual charge speed, including time loss, of 86kW.
 Each charge session would take 27 minutes and 2 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25,5kWh/100km, 1000km will take 10 hours and 15 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25,5kWh/100km, 1000km will take 10 hours and 15 minutes.
 This trip will require four charge session(s) charging from 1% to 47%.
 The total time lost for charging up the battery will be 116 minutes.
 ### 75kWh

 The battery has a gross capacity of 75kWh and a net capacity of 70,5kWh, meaning you have a 4,5kWh buffer for protection.
 (6,0%).

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 394 to 372 km (245-231 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 17,5kWh/100km for the basic version and 18,5kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 17.5kWh/100km for the basic version and 18.5kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 140kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 34 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 74%, resulting in an actual charge speed, including time loss on 77kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 74%, resulting in an actual charge speed, including time loss, of 77kW.
 Each charge session would take 37 minutes and 57 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25,5kWh/100km, 1000km will take 10 hours and 45 minutes to drive.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25,5kWh/100km, 1000km will take 10 hours and 45 minutes.
 This trip will require four charge session(s) charging from 7% to 73%.
 The total time lost for charging up the battery will be 146 minutes.

 ### Onboard charger